Best Home Alarm System Reviews - Choosing a Home Alarm System Made Easy

 What equipment do I really NEED to get my home protected?

 For door / window sensors: A sensor on each door leading to outside is vital.
 The actual garage door itself is typically not done, but the door leading in and out from the house to the garage is.
 Because the average home has so many windows it is a user preference on whether or not to get a window sensor for each one.
-To save money, usually a motion sensor is added to the hallway.
+To save money, add a motion sensor to the hallway.
 That way if a burglar breaks in from any of the room windows the hallway motion detector will catch them.
 However, for parents with children on the ground floors we do recommend getting a window sensor or security camera for each room.

 Living room, kitchen and hallways: A motion detector can see up to 40'+.
 It is infrared, picking up heat waves over 40 pounds.
 If there is a large dog that stays inside the home, a glass break detector should be used in its place.
 This device captures the high pitch frequency of glass shattering and sound off the alarm.
 Get 1 motion or glass break sensor per large area.
 Upstairs is usually bypassed since burglars will break-in on the basement or main floor.

 Home security cameras & automation: This one is completely up to you.
 While a basic system gets the job done, smart home control is gaining popularity.
 Basic smart control is now included with almost every security system so you get it whether you need it or not.
 But as for the extras like smart thermostat and security cameras that decision is up the user.
-They are nice to have but users are always surprised by how often they end up not using the home automation features.
+They are nice to have but users are always surprised by how often they end up not using most of the home automation features.

 What should I expect pay when purchasing a home security system?